chef-osx/xcode/README.md

 * `dmg`

-The DMGs are not accessible from Apple directly without logging into the developer center.
+Some DMGs are not accessible from Apple directly without logging into the developer center; those URLs are set to 'nil' by default.
 You must place the DMGs on a fileserver yourself and set the URL attributes below.
 The intended filenames are documented in the attributes file.